lexibank/aaleykusunda/README.md

-# New Kusunda data: A list of 250 concepts
+# CLDF dataset derived from Uday Raj Aaley and Timotheus A. Bodt "New Kusunda data: A list of 250 concepts" from 2020

 Cite the source dataset as